10 Ways to Stay on Top of the Ever-Changing Gift Basket Landscape

 See the bigger picture

 If your goal is to stay small and cater to a select group of clients, that goal is commendable, but there’s a problem.
 You won’t receive consistent orders, and those clients can suddenly end their businesses.
 Now you’re not just small, you’re also out of business.
 Smart designers plan ahead by recognizing the ebb and flow of gift basket sales.
-You don’t have to be big to think big, but you do have to see your business as one that’s busy when you want it to be.
+You don’t have to be big to think big.
+However, you do have to see your business as one that’s busy when you want it to be.

 Stay on alert